Ally Bank is the consumer banking division of Ally Financial, a Detroit-based company that ranks among the largest financial institutions in the US.

 Customer Service

-When you need some help, Ally has an online and mobile chat platform and phone support available 24/7.
-You can also check out the website for a wide variety of helpful FAQs or send a secure email with your questions.
+When you need help, Ally has an online and mobile chat platform and phone support available 24/7.
+You can also visit the website for helpful FAQs or send a secure email with your questions.

 Even with plenty of support options in place, not everyone is thrilled with the customer service level that Ally provides.

-The bank currently holds a rating of just 2.4 stars (out of 5) on TrustPilot, (although many of those complaints seem to be about Ally’s trading platform and loan offerings).
+The bank currently holds a rating of just 1.2 stars (out of 5) on TrustPilot (although many of those complaints seem to be about Ally’s trading platform and loan offerings).

 Pros & Cons